The Work Worth Doing

 From the first brave moment to the lifelong mission—this is the work that changes everything.

-The Work Worth Doing is a storytelling series that celebrates women who lead with heart, vision, and extraordinary purpose.
-These are women who didn’t wait for permission.
-Sometimes, they chased the spark.
-Other times, the spark found them—through a quiet nudge, a moment of truth, or a door they never expected to walk through.
+The Work Worth Doing is a storytelling series celebrating women who lead with heart, vision, and purpose.
+Sometimes they follow the spark.
+Other times, it finds them—through an inner nudge, a moment of truth, or an unexpected door.

-Some are leading organizations.
-Others are mentoring quietly, launching creative ventures, or nurturing change within families, campuses, cultures, or communities.
-Whether they’re seasoned executives or emerging voices, what unites them is the courage to step forward and do the work—the work that matters.
+Some lead organizations.
+Others mentor behind the scenes, build creative ventures, or nurture change in their communities.
+What unites them is the courage to step forward and do the work that matters.

 This series is about more than what these women do.
 It’s about why they do it—and who they become along the way.